dear-digital/linter/.github/PULL_REQUEST_TEMPLATE.md

 <hr>

-## Have you given as much information as possible about the feature?
+**Important:** Before submitting, please ensure to remove unused content (header).

-- [ ] Yes, I have provided as much information for the feature.
+- [ ] Yes, I have only kept and provided relevant information.

-**Important:** Before submitting, please ensure that you have provided sufficient information about the feature.